zirui-xu/ROB-530-Final-Project/README.md

 ![image](https://github.com/zirui-xu/ROB-530-Final-Project/blob/main/img/kitti_example.gif) -->

-The result trajectory generated for Kitti00, Kitti02 and Kitti05 are shown as below, see "How to evaluate?" for evaluation.
+The result trajectory generated for KITTI 00, KITTI 02, and KITTI 05 are shown as below, see "How to evaluate?" for evaluation.
 The dashed line is the ground truth of the map, the blue line is the estimate of F-LOAM, and the red line for SC-F-LOAM.

 <img src="https://github.com/zirui-xu/ROB-530-Final-Project/blob/main/img/figure1-1.png" height="200px"> <img src="https://github.com/zirui-xu/ROB-530-Final-Project/blob/main/img/figure1-2.png" height="200px"> <img src="https://github.com/zirui-xu/ROB-530-Final-Project/blob/main/img/figure1-3.png" height="200px">

-The following histogram is comparison of A-LOAM, SC-A-LOAM, F-LOAM, and SC-F-LOAM on Kitti00, Kitti02 and Kitti05.
+The following histogram is comparison of A-LOAM, SC-A-LOAM, F-LOAM, and SC-F-LOAM on KITTI 00, KITTI 02, and KITTI 05.
 ATE and ARE are in absolute value, and ARE is a unitless estimate.

 ![image](https://github.com/zirui-xu/ROB-530-Final-Project/blob/main/img/figure2.png)

+The following chart shows the ATE and ARE of the four methods in KITTI 00, KITTI 02, and KITTI 05 specifically.

 |Method|Metric|KITTI 00|KITTI 02|KITTI 05|
 |-|-|-|-|-|